Several days before Thanksgiving my 83-year-old father arrived at the El Paso airport from New Hampshire.

 One morning he joined me at the college.
 I introduced him to a number of my students, some of whom commuted from Juárez.
-Prior to our arrival at the college, I shared with him some of the phrases I’d grown accustomed to using since teaching in the border city.
+Prior to our arrival, I shared with him some of the phrases I’d grown accustomed to using since teaching in the border city.
 Thus, “No hablo Español,” said Dad while smiling and extending his cool, prominently-veined right hand to a student, who gently clasped the hand while returning his smile.

-On a chilly Thanksgiving evening pecan logs burned in our fireplace, producing a vibrant flame but, unlike that of the piñon and juniper that flourished up north, a somewhat bitter smoke.
+On a chilly Thanksgiving evening, pecan logs burned in our fireplace, producing a vibrant flame, but a somewhat bitter smoke.
 As the turkey cooked, I slipped a CD Dad had brought with him into the player, and Dad danced with Linda to Errol Garner’s rendition of “Poor Butterfly,” which Dad had lately indicated was his favorite song.

-Six years later, Dad passed relatively comfortably into the mystic―“Nothing to get riled about,” he assured my sister hours before his death―at a lovely assisted-living facility he willingly entered in his New Hampshire town.
+Six years later, Dad passed with relative comfort into the mystic―“Nothing to get riled about,” he assured my sister hours before his death―at a lovely assisted-living facility he willingly entered in his New Hampshire town.
 The facility included a bar, open late-afternoons, stocked by the residents, and tended by various volunteer townspeople.
 My father’s weakness was vodka martinis.
 Not long after his arrival, the bar had to display a two-drink-maximum sign as my father was frequently requesting thirds, thus prompting his fellow residents to do the same, all of which almost resulted in a mutiny of sorts.
-In any event, those chilly New Hampshire afternoons were likely warmed with tales of Old and New Mexico by a certain fellow.
+In any event, those chilly New Hampshire cocktail hours were likely warmed with tales of Old and New Mexico by a certain fellow.